Engagement with Policy Makers

 SDG 14: Life Below Water

-Andrew Irving, Amie Anastasi, Emma Jackson provide advice on the Port Curtis Integrated Monitoring Program technical sub-committee in relation to water, sediment and biological monitoring.
+Andrew Irving, Amie Anastasi, and Emma Jackson provide advice on the Port Curtis Integrated Monitoring Program technical sub-committee in relation to water, sediment and biological monitoring.

 SDG 4: Quality Education and SDG 11: Sustainable Cities and Communities